This topic describes trojan attacks, how to find and delete trojan files, and how to defend against trojan attacks.

 Use Cloud Security Scanner to regularly scan for vulnerabilities of your website and web system.
 Fix these vulnerabilities before you bring the service system online.

 Check for program vulnerabilities and fix them in a timely manner.
-You can use Emergency Response Service to identify vulnerabilities and causes of intrusions.
+You can use Incident Response Service to identify vulnerabilities and causes of intrusions.
 You can use Web Application Firewall (WAF) to protect your web applications against external attacks.